mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 TinyPilot's technical support team functioned well without me.
 In normal operation, the support engineers have the option to escalate issues to me.
 Without this available, they handled issues independently, and users still received high-quality support.

-The support engineering team did experience an "outage" in that there was a window when nobody was available to answer technical questions.
+The support engineering team did experience an "outage" in that there was a period when nobody was available to answer technical questions.
 One of the support engineers had planned time off during two days of my vacation, and then the last engineer got sick in that same window.

 I don't think there's much I can do to prevent outages like this with a team of our size.
 It's rare, but it's possible for three people to independently need time off at the same time.